Quick Reference

 Historical Instruments

-Historical instruments are undertaken on an individual basis and assessed according to the instrument type, historical period, level of research required, materials, and complexity of construction.
+Historical instruments are undertaken on an individual basis and vary depending on the instrument, period, level of research required, materials, and complexity of construction.

-Pricing for historical instruments is determined on a project-by-project basis and confirmed following discussion and agreement on the scope of the work.
-Because of the wide variation in design, research, and build requirements, pricing and timelines are not standardised.
-Not all historical instrument requests are suitable for the workshop, and projects are accepted selectively.
+Pricing is determined on a project basis and confirmed following discussion and agreement on the scope of the work.
+Because of this variation, pricing and timelines are not standardised.

 Commissions, Wait Times & Completion

-Typical waiting times for new commissions are approximately 6–9 months, depending on the nature of the instrument and the level of work already scheduled at the time of enquiry.
+Typical waiting time for a classical guitar is around 6–9 months, depending on the instrument and current workload.
 More complex projects, including historical instruments, may require longer timeframes.

-Indicative completion periods are discussed at the outset of a project and confirmed in writing prior to commencement.
-While estimated timeframes are provided in good faith, exact completion dates cannot be guaranteed, as all instruments are made individually and schedules may vary.
+Indicative completion periods are discussed at the outset and confirmed prior to commencement.
+Timeframes are provided in good faith, though exact completion dates can vary, as each instrument is made individually.

 Process

-Enquiries begin with an initial conversation, either by email or in person, to discuss the instrument, suitability of the work, and available options.
+Work usually begins with a conversation, either by email or in person, to discuss the instrument and whether the project is a good fit.

-Where a project proceeds, a written quotation is provided confirming the scope of work, pricing, and an indicative completion period.
-A 20% deposit is required to secure a place in the workshop schedule.
+If the project proceeds, a written quotation is provided outlining the scope of work, pricing, and an indicative timeframe.
+A 20% deposit secures a place in the workshop schedule.

 Amos Shop 6